Savvythelegend/PGDocs/docs/security.md

 to enable/disable inbound and outbound network access at IP and TCP level.
 You can find more information in the [networking document](networking.md).

-!!!
-Important
+:::important
-    The operator needs to communicate to each instance on TCP port 8000 to get information about the status of the PostgreSQL server.
+The operator needs to communicate to each instance on TCP port 8000
+    to get information about the status of the PostgreSQL server.
 Please make sure you keep this in mind in case you add any network policy, and refer to the "Exposed Ports" section below for a list of ports used by